 On the south side of the house, the classic Wyatt Colonnade featuring twelve Palladian columns, sits above the formal top garden which leads to the famous Triton fountain, one of only two copies outside Italy.
 From the fountain, steps lead you onto the lower lawns flanked on each side by breathtaking herbaceous borders.

 The house and its gardens sit high up over looking hundreds of acres of parkland.
 Winding its way through this beautiful parkland is the well known river Avon which stretches the full length of the 7,000 acre estate.
-The current custodian of Somerley, Viscount Somerton, continues to think of new and effective ways of keeping the house running as a private home.
+The current custodian of Somerley, Lord Somerton, continues to think of new and effective ways of keeping the house running as a private home.